What are the other Names for this Condition? (Also known as/Synonyms)

 Who gets Irritation Fibroma?
 (Age and Sex Distribution)

-- Irritation Fibroma can occur at any age, though infants and young children are usually not affected
+- Irritation Fibroma can occur at any age; however, infants and young children are usually not affected

 - It is more common in males than in females